NickAzp/cse15l-lab-reports/lab-report-4-week-8.md

 https://github.com/lithicarus/markdown-parser

-What each tests should produce based on https://spec.commonmark.org/dingus/ :
+What each tests should produce based on VScode Preview:

   Snippet 1: